elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|-----------------------------------------------------------------------------
-| apply    | Execute a rule or aspect
+| apply    | Execute a rule or module that do not have a result
-| begin    | Commence execution of a coroutine or aspect
+| begin    | Commence execution of a coroutine or module
-| defer    | Postpone execution of a coroutine or aspect
+| defer    | Postpone execution of a coroutine or module
 | wait     | Suspend current thread execution for a number of seconds
 | read     | Flush the console buffer and accept user input from console
 | write    | Add something to console buffer but no new line